 The US Air Force outlined the original requirements for a new transport aircraft in 1951, detailing a platform that was a mix of “truck, Jeep, and airplane.”
 What the service needed was an aircraft capable of “hauling large bulky equipment, including artillery pieces and tanks, over long distances.
 It had to land in tight spaces, slow to 125 knots for paratroop drops, and fly, if need be, with one engine.
 What the Air Force wanted, in other words, was a tough, versatile heavylifter with plenty of “trunk” space,” and Lockheed delivered.
 Famed Lockheed aerospace engineer Kelly Johnson called the Hercules, “the ugliest airplane” he’s ever seen.

 The first flight of the YC-130A prototype was on 23 Aug 1954 at Burbank, CA. After a 61 minute maiden flight the aircraft landed at Edwards Air Force Base where it completed its basic flight testing program.
 The C-130 assembly line was located at the Lockheed Georgia/Dobbins Air Force Base complex, which today houses production facilities for the C-130J.

 The first production C-130A broke terra firma at Dobbins Air Force Base on 7 April 1955 on its premiere flight.
 The C-130A only used 800 feet of runway for its takeoff roll.
-The flight lasted 1:07 mins and the landing was executed with reverse thrust to a stop, using only 2000 feet of runway.
+The flight lasted an hour and seven minutes and the landing was executed with reverse thrust to a stop, using only 2000 feet of runway.
 The C-130 successfully completed that flight commencing a new era in tactical airlift that has lasted to our present day.